 2 Description of Risk: Financial There is a risk of MIJB financial failure in that the demand for services outstrips available financial resources.
 Financial pressures being experienced both by the funding Partners and Community Planning Partners will directly impact on decision making and prioritisation of MIJB.
 Lead: Chief Officer/Chief Financial Officer Risk Rating: Low/ medium/ high/ very high VERY HIGH Risk Movement: Increase/ decrease/ no change NO CHANGE Rationale for Risk Rating: Whilst the 2019/20 and 2020/21 settlement saw additional investment for health and social care that was passed through to the MIJB, there remains a significant pressure as much of the new investment related to new commitments.
 Financial settlements are set to continue on a one year only basis, which does not support sound financial planning.
 In addition, many uncertainties have arisen through the Covid response and continue as we continue to remobilise.
 The full impact is not yet quantifiable.
 Demand on services is greater than before and the IJB has no remaining general reserves.
 There is however earmarked reserves of £4.7m that will be used to support the Covid response and Primary Care Improvement Plan The unaudited annual accounts were presented to the IJB meeting of 24 June 2021 and show a surplus of £6.3m This in the main is derived from late allocation as payment in advance from Scottish Government in relation to Covid spend in 2021/22.
 The available general reserve of £1.5m has been utilised in balancing the revenue budget for 2021/22 as approved by the IJB in March 2021.
-Audited Accounts were presented to the IJB on 25 November 2021 for approval prior to publishing.
-Rationale for Risk Appetite: The Board recognises the financial constraints all partners are working within.
-While we are cautious and open about accepting financial risks this will be done: • Where a clear business case or rationale exists for exposing ourselves to the financial risk • Where we can protect the long term sustainability of health & social care in Moray Covid-19 continues to place additional risk on the MIJB finances as we continue through the pandemic and remobilise Controls: Chief Finance Officer appointed - this role is crucial in ensuring sound financial management and supporting financial decision making, budget reporting and escalation.
+Audited Accounts will be presented to the IJB on 25 November 2021 for approval Rationale for Risk Appetite: prior to publishing.
+The Board recognises the financial constraints all partners are working within.
+While we are cautious and open about accepting financial risks this will be done: Where a clear business case or rationale exists for exposing ourselves to the financial risk Where we can protect the long term sustainability of health & social care in Moray Covid-19 continues to place additional risk on the MIJB finances as we continue through the pandemic and remobilise Controls: Chief Finance Officer appointed - this role is crucial in ensuring sound financial management and supporting financial decision making, budget reporting and escalation.
 The CFO and Senior Management Team continue to work together to address further savings which will be presented to the Board for approval during the 2021/22 financial year.
-A revised Financial Framework will be developed during the year to support the emerging situation with the intention of presenting this to the IJB for approval in March 2022 alongside the budget for 2022/23.
-For this to happen, there is a need for the other IJB supporting plans to be considered.
+A revised Financial Framework will be developed during the year to support the emerging situation Mitigating Risk remains of the challenge that the MIJB can deliver transformation and efficiencies at the pace required.
+Actions: Financial information is reported regularly t o both the MIJB, Senior Management Team and System Leadership Group.